roman-milk/roman-milk.github.io/the-trip-30.md

+===

- ****** The Trip ****** byTheTalkMan© I didn't know what to do.
+I didn't know what to do.
 How could that slut Jenna start seeing my ex?
 Who does that?
 But I had to stop thinking out of anger.
 If she was really trying to improve herself, then who am I to stop it?
 If she's happy, and Brian's happy, then who am I to get in the way?
 I had to let go of Brian.
 We were broken up, and he had moved on.
 I hated that he was seeing Jenna.
 I didn't understand what he saw in her.
 But, I had to be the bigger person.
 I had to move on.

  "Okay.
 It's okay."
 I told her.
 Jenna groaned out loud.